NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - deg-F
      -
      - The user-specified temperature (e.g., 17F or 5F) for the above heating capacity retention fraction.
 Applies to all heat pump types except ground-to-air.
 Required if the Heating Capacity Retention Fraction is provided.
-   * - ``heat_pump_heating_efficiency``
+   * - ``heat_pump_cooling_capacity``
+     - Btu/hr
      -
+     - The output cooling capacity of the heat pump.
+If not provided, the OS-HPXML autosized default is used.
+   * - ``heat_pump_fraction_heat_load_served``
+     - Frac
      -
-     - The rated heating efficiency value of the heat pump.
+     - The heating load served by the heat pump.
-   * - ``heat_pump_heating_efficiency_type``
+   * - ``heat_pump_fraction_cool_load_served``
+     - Frac
      -
+     - The cooling load served by the heat pump.
+   * - ``heat_pump_compressor_lockout_temp``
+     - deg-F
+     -
+     - The temperature below which the heat pump compressor is disabled.
+If both this and Backup Heating Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
+Applies to all heat pump types other than ground-to-air.
+If not provided, the OS-HPXML default is used.
+   * - ``heat_pump_backup_type``
+     -
+     - "none", "integrated", "separate"
+     - The backup type of the heat pump.
+If 'integrated', represents e.g. built-in electric strip heat or dual-fuel integrated furnace.
+If 'separate', represents e.g. electric baseboard or boiler based on the Heating System 2 specified below.
+Use 'none' if there is no backup heating.
+   * - ``heat_pump_backup_fuel``
+     -
+     - "electricity", "natural gas", "fuel oil", "propane"
+     - The backup fuel type of the heat pump.
+Only applies if Backup Type is 'integrated'.
+   * - ``heat_pump_backup_heating_efficiency``
+     -
+     -
+     - The backup rated efficiency value of the heat pump.
+Percent for electricity fuel type.
+AFUE otherwise.
+Only applies if Backup Type is 'integrated'.
+   * - ``heat_pump_backup_heating_capacity``
+     - Btu/hr
+     -
+     - The backup output heating capacity of the heat pump.
+If not provided, the OS-HPXML autosized default is used.
+Only applies if Backup Type is 'integrated'.
+   * - ``heat_pump_backup_heating_lockout_temp``
+     - deg-F
+     -
+     - The temperature above which the heat pump backup system is disabled.
+If both this and Compressor Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
+Applies for both Backup Type of 'integrated' and 'separate'.
+If not provided, the OS-HPXML default is used.
+   * - ``heat_pump_sizing_methodology``
-     - "HSPF", "HSPF2", "COP"
+     -
-     - The heating efficiency type of heat pump.
-System types air-to-air and mini-split use HSPF or HSPF2.
-System types ground-to-air, packaged terminal heat pump and room air conditioner with reverse cycle use COP.
+     - "ACCA", "HERS", "MaxLoad", "auto"
+     - The auto-sizing methodology to use when the heat pump capacity is not provided.
+If not provided, the OS-HPXML default is used.
    * - ``heat_pump_is_ducted``
      -
      -
      - Whether the heat pump is ducted or not.
 Only used for mini-split.
 It's assumed that air-to-air and ground-to-air are ducted, and packaged terminal heat pump and room air conditioner with reverse cycle are not ducted.
 If not provided, assumes not ducted.
-   * - ``heat_pump_sizing_methodology``
+   * - ``heat_pump_crankcase_heater_watts``
+     - W
      -
-     - "ACCA", "HERS", "MaxLoad", "auto"
-     - The auto-sizing methodology to use when the heat pump capacity is not provided.
+     - Heat Pump crankcase heater power consumption in Watts.
+Applies only to air-to-air, mini-split, packaged terminal heat pump and room air conditioner with reverse cycle.
 If not provided, the OS-HPXML default is used.
-   * - ``heat_pump_type``
-     -
-     - "none", "air-to-air", "mini-split", "ground-to-air", "packaged terminal heat pump", "room air conditioner with reverse cycle"
-     - The type of heat pump.
-Use 'none' if there is no heat pump.
-   * - ``heating_system_fraction_heat_load_served``
-     - Frac
-     -
-     - The heating load served by the heating system.
    * - ``heating_system_has_flue_or_chimney``
      -
      -
      - Whether the heating system has a flue or chimney.
-   * - ``heating_system_heating_capacity``
-     - Btu/hr
-     -
-     - The output heating capacity of the heating system.
-If not provided, the OS-HPXML autosized default is used.
-   * - ``heating_system_heating_efficiency``
-     - Frac
-     -
-     - The rated heating efficiency value of the heating system.
-   * - ``heating_system_pilot_light``
-     - Btuh
-     -
-     - The fuel usage of the pilot light.
-Applies only to Furnace, WallFurnace, FloorFurnace, Stove, Boiler, and Fireplace with non-electric fuel type.
-If not provided, assumes no pilot light.
-   * - ``heating_system_type``
-     -
-     - "none", "Furnace", "WallFurnace", "FloorFurnace", "Boiler", "ElectricResistance", "Stove", "SpaceHeater", "Fireplace", "Shared Boiler w/ Baseboard", "Shared Boiler w/ Ductless Fan Coil"
-     - The type of heating system.
-Use 'none' if there is no heating system or if there is a heat pump serving a heating load.

 .. _hvac_heating_type: